dilipkrishnamurthy/dilip.github.io/_pages/sciML.md

 Scientific Machine Learning Mini-Course
 ---------------------------------------
-The mini-course is a short seminar series (12+ weeks starting Oct 1, 2020) with the goal of cross-polinating ideas between the various emerging methods at the intersection of physics and machine learning.
+The mini-course is a short seminar series (12+ weeks starting Oct 1, 2020) with the goal of cross-pollinating ideas between the various emerging methods at the intersection of physics and machine learning.

 Seminar Format: Presenters can use the opportunity to showcase a paper or two with an explicit focus on the methodology and approach.
 Duration: 40 minutes of methodology + 20 minutes of implementation (code) walk-through + 20 minutes of questions.